Board of Trade: Lloyd George as President (1905–1908)

-Churchill as President of the Board of Trade: 1908–1910
+Churchill as President 1908–1910

 H. H. Asquith succeeded the terminally ill prime minister on 8 April 1908 and, four days later, Winston Churchill was appointed President of the Board of Trade, succeeding Lloyd George who became Chancellor of the Exchequer.
 He continued the reform impulse Lloyd George had launched.
 One of Churchill's first tasks was to arbitrate in an industrial dispute among ship-workers and employers on the River Tyne.
 He afterwards established a Standing Court of Arbitration to deal with future industrial disputes, establishing a reputation as a conciliator.
 In Cabinet, he worked with Lloyd George to champion social reform.
 He promoted what he called a "network of State intervention and regulation" akin to that in Germany.

 Churchill's main achievements came in 1909.
 First was the Labour Exchanges Bill.
 It set up over 200 labour exchanges with William Beveridge in charge.
 The unemployed would come in and be assisted in finding employment.
 He also promoted the idea of an unemployment insurance scheme, which would be part-funded by the state.
 Secondly he introduced the Trade Boards Bill, creating trade boards which investigated the sweated trades and enabled the prosecution of exploitative employers.
 Passing with a large majority, it established the principle of a minimum wage and the right of workers to have meal breaks.
 Churchill introduced the Mines Eight Hours Bill, which legally prohibited miners from working more than an eight-hour day.

 Sydney Buxton served as president between 1910 and 1914.
 His main role was passage of numerous specific trade and commerce laws.